UoB-COMSM0166/2026-group-8/README.md

 The game follows the core rules of a breakout game: the player controls a paddle to launch a ball and destroy bricks.
 It is a classic arcade experience that emphasizes timing and coordination.
 Following the module's requirement to innovate upon a traditional archetype, we have designed three distinct game modes to offer a diverse and engaging experience.

   1. Classic Mode:
 This is the standard game that most people know.
 Players use a mouse to move the paddle left or right to bounce the ball.
 It is easy to learn for anyone who likes old arcade games.
 This mode focuses on precision.
-You must understand how the ball reflects off the paddle to hit specific bricks.
+You must understand how the ball reflects off the paddle to hit specific bricks and score as high as possible within a 3-minute time constraint.

   2. Dark Mode (The Mystery Twist):
 This mode is more difficult and exciting.
 The entire screen is dark, and you can only see a small area around the ball.
 As the ball moves, it acts like a "spotlight" and reveals the bricks nearby.
 You must use your memory to remember where the bricks are and plan your next move.
 It tests how fast you can react when you cannot see the whole map.

-  3. Duo Mode (The Tactical Twist):
+  3. Duel Mode (The Tactical Twist):
 This is a local multiplayer mode for two players.
 In this mode, each player chooses one special brick to be their "King".
 The game becomes a race!
 The first player to destroy the opponent's King brick wins the game.
 You must decide when it is best to attack the enemy's King and when you need to stay back to protect your own from being hit.

 ## 2. Requirements